Apple M2 Benchmark, Test and specs

 Many leakers had counted on Apple not presenting its new second-generation M processor until the fall.
 But things turned out differently.
 And there is very likely a reason for that: the improvements in the Apple M2 are limited compared to the predecessor.

 With the Apple M2, the manufacturer from Cupertino has another interesting mobile processor on offer that has high performance and doesnt make it easy for the competitors AMD and Intel.
+The processor is very efficient and has its own AI interface to speed up image and video processing.

 Popular comparisons